r0dok/Arch/README.md

 ## Overview

-This script automates the installation of essential software and configurations for a new Arch Linux setup.
+It also calls you a master, if all is working right This script automates the installation of essential software and configurations for a new Arch Linux setup.
 It includes tools for productivity, entertainment, and system optimization, making the setup process quick and easy.

 ## Features